South American bloc to send tough message to U.S. on spying, Snowden

 Washington is demanding Snowden’s arrest on espionage charges after he divulged extensive, secret U.S. surveillance programs.
 Stuck in the transit area of Moscow’s international airport since late June, he has been seeking asylum in various countries.

-Still, leaders recalled that many of their own citizens sought asylum abroad during the military dictatorships of the Cold War era.
+Leaders in the region are fuming over new allegations that the U.S. National Security Agency targeted most Latin American countries with spying programs that monitored Internet traffic, especially in Colombia, Venezuela, Brazil and Mexico.

-“If there is one thing that was born in our countries, it is the right to asylum,” said Argentine Foreign Minister Hector Timerman.
-“All Latin American countries have recognized the right to asylum and they have exercised that right on numerous occasions ... of our own history,” he said.
+Colombia, Washington’s closest military ally in Latin America, joined the chorus of governments seeking answers after the allegations were published by a leading Brazilian newspaper on Tuesday.

-South American leaders rallied in support of Bolivian President Evo Morales last week after he was denied access to the airspace of several European countries on suspicion the 30-year-old Snowden might be on board his plane as Morales flew home from a visit to Russia.
+Setting the stage for Friday’s Mercosur session, South American leaders rallied in support of Bolivian President Evo Morales last week after he was denied access to the airspace of several European countries on suspicion the 30-year-old Snowden might be on board.

 Leftist leaders from Ecuador to Argentina denounced the incident at a meeting last week, saying it showed a “neo-colonialist” attitude on the part of Europe and the United States.